a kick that runs along the ground rather than through the air

 a very powerful offensive weapon

 The ball-carriers run towards defenders who are attempting to tackle them.
-By positioning the ball securely in one arm, the ball‑carrier can fully extend his other arm, locking his elbow, and outstretching his palm. stiff-arm-fend Then the ball-carrier pushes directly outwards with the palm of his hand onto the chest or shoulder of the would-be tackler.
+By positioning the ball securely in one arm, the ball‑carrier can fully extend his other arm, locking his elbow, and outstretching his palm.
+Then the ball-carrier pushes directly outwards with the palm of his hand onto the chest or shoulder of the would-be tackler.
 The fend is a pushing action, rather than a striking action.

-This puts the arm bones exclusively under compressive axial stress, the stress to which bone is strongest, and ensures that minimal torque is applied to the shoulder joint.
-As such, the force that can be applied by a stiff-arm fend can easily repel or topple an oncoming defender.
-A fend may cause the tackler to fall to the ground, taking him out of the play.
-Even if the tackler keeps his feet, it becomes impossible for him to complete a tackle, as he cannot come close enough to wrap his arms around the ball-carrier.
-Ball-carriers in Australian football must be careful to avoid fending opponents in the head or neck, otherwise they will concede a high tackle free kick.
-The same techniques are practised by some schools of martial artists when striking or punching; by ensuring that the direction of the force is directly down a locked, straight arm, martial artists can punch through bricks and tiles without damaging their arms.
-The term don't argue describes what a commentator imagined the ball-carrier might be saying as he shoved his opponent in the face or chest, and is used as a noun.
+The fend is particularly effective because its force is applied down the length of a straight arm, directly into the shoulder.This puts the arm bones exclusively under compressive axial stress, the stress to which bone is strongest, and ensures that minimal torque is applied to the shoulder joint.
+As such, the force that can be applied by a stiff-arm fend can easily repel or topple an oncoming defender.A fend may cause the tackler to fall to the ground, taking him out of the play.
+Even if the tackler keeps his feet, it becomes impossible for him to complete a tackle, as he cannot come close enough to wrap his arms around the ball-carrier.Ball-carriers in Australian football must be careful to avoid fending opponents in the head or neck, otherwise they will concede a high tackle free kick.
+The same techniques are practised by some schools of martial artists when striking or punching; by ensuring that the direction of the force is directly down a locked, straight arm, martial artists can punch through bricks and tiles without damaging their arms.The term don't argue describes what a commentator imagined the ball-carrier might be saying as he shoved his opponent in the face or chest, and is used as a noun.

 the term don't argue was coined in australia